qpliu/esolang/necksheen/README.md

 A loop statement is an optionally named list of statements that are executed in sequence.
 When execution reaches the end of the list of statements, all queues declared in the loop are closed and execution resumes at the start of the list of statements.
+If the loop is exited, either due to a `break` statement, a `receive` statement, or a `continue` statement for an enclosing loop, all queues declared in the loop are closed.

 A receive statement declares a variable, which is set to the bit received from the queue.
 If the queue is closed for receiving, the named, or if unspecified, the innermost enclosing, loop statement is exited.
+If a loop is exited, all queues declared in the loop are closed.

 A send statement evaluates the expression and sends the result to the queue.
 If the queue is closed for sending and the loop is specified,